-Applications must be submitted electronically, the link to the application form is https://jobsfund.praxisgms.co.za/ of an application to a final grant decision by the Investment Committee, the process takes approximately nine months.
-However please note that if your application is ineligible your will be notified sooner.
+Applications must be submitted electronically, the link to the application form is https://jobsfund.praxisgms.co.za/ qualifies to proceed to stage 2, we will then conduct a detailed due diligence process, whereafter you will be advised whether your application was successful.
+From the submission of an application to a final grant decision by the Investment Committee, the process takes approximately nine months.
+However, please note that if your application is deemed ineligible you will be notified sooner.